essential-contributions/essential-integration/docs/getting-started/src/getting-started/counter/cli/commands/addr.md

 {{#include ../../../../../../code/counter-main.rs:comp}}
 ```

-This is used to know which contract and predicate to interact with.
-We could also just pass the addresses in but generating them is done for convenience.
+This function helps identify which contract and predicate to interact with.
+While we could simply pass in the addresses directly, generating them here adds convenience and ensures they are correctly derived from the compiled contract.